BenWestgate/Bails/docs/Advantages_and_Disadvantages.md

 # CipherStick Bitcoin Wallet and Cold Storage

 CipherStick is a script that installs Bitcoin Core on Tails.
+Security assumptions and project-owned trust boundaries are documented in the [CipherStick threat model](THREAT_MODEL.md).

 It then walks the user though setup of an anonymous transaction and cold storage solution offering several advantages:

 ## Advantages